microsoft/Microsoft-365-Defender-Hunting-Queries/Ransomware/Distribution from remote location.md

-# Potential distribution of ransomware
+# Distribution from remote location

 This query checks for alerts related to file drop and remote execution where the file name matches PsExec and similar tools used for distribution